modelcreate/infoworks-ruby-scripts/model-build/README.md

     - `twp_node.cfg`: Configuration for TWP node import.
     - `valve_node.cfg`: Configuration for valve node import.
     - `wtw.cfg`: Configuration for WTW import.
-  - **`callback/`**: This directory contains VBScript files that are used as callbacks during the ODIC import process.
-These scripts can be used to perform custom data manipulation during the import.
+  - **`callback/`**: This directory contains VBScript files used as callbacks during the ODIC import process to perform custom data manipulation.
-    - `hydrant_cb.bas`: VBScript callback for hydrant import.
-      - **OnBeginRecordHydrant**: Skips the import of hydrants with a `d_operatio` status of "Abandoned" or "Proposed".
-      - **OnEndRecordHydrant**: Sets the data flags for `construction_type`, `valve_diameter`, and `diameter` to "AV" (Assumed Value) and clears the flags for the x and y coordinates.
-    * `meter_node_cb.bas`: VBScript callback for meter node import.
-      - **OnBeginRecordNode**: Skips the import of meter nodes with a `d_operatio` of "Abandoned" or "Proposed", or a `d_type` of "Revenue" or "WET".
+    - `hydrant_cb.bas`: Skips the import of abandoned or proposed hydrants and sets data flags.
-      - **OnEndRecordNode**: Converts the diameter to a numeric value in millimeters and stores it in the `user_text_9` field.
+    - `meter_node_cb.bas`: Skips the import of abandoned, proposed, revenue, or WET meter nodes.
+It also converts diameters to a numeric value in millimeters, handling values in inches and fractions.
-      - **DiameterToNum**: A helper function that converts diameter strings (e.g., "100mm", "4in", "4 1/2in") to numeric millimeter values.
-      - **InchToMM**: A helper function that converts inch values (including fractions) to millimeters.
-    * `pipe_cb.bas`: VBScript callback for pipe import.
-      - **OnBeginRecordPipe**: Skips the import of pipes with a `d_operatio` of "Abandoned" or "Proposed", or a `d_type` of "Overflow", "Sludge", or "Drain".
-      - **OnEndRecordPipe**: Performs several data cleaning and enrichment tasks, including converting the diameter to a numeric value, extracting the year laid, standardizing the material code, and calculating the internal diameter for PE pipes.
+    - `pipe_cb.bas`: Skips the import of abandoned, proposed, overflow, sludge, or drain pipes.
+It performs significant data cleaning, including converting diameters to numeric millimeter values (handling inches), standardizing material codes, extracting the year laid, and calculating the internal diameter for PE pipes based on pressure ratings.
-      - **GetMaterialForIW**: Maps material descriptions from the source data to standardized InfoWorks material codes.
-      - **DiameterToNum**: Converts diameter strings (e.g., "100mm", "4in") to numeric millimeter values.
-      - **InchToMM**: A helper function that converts inch values (including fractions) to millimeters.
-      - **GetPeInternalDia**: Calculates the internal diameter of PE pipes based on their nominal diameter and pressure rating.
-      - **Pe10Bar** and **Pe16Bar**: Helper functions containing lookup tables for the internal diameters of 10 Bar and 16 Bar PE pipes.
-    * `polygon_cb.bas`: VBScript callback for polygon import.
-      - **OnEndRecordPolygons**: Sets the `user_number_10` field to the current year and clears the flag for the `polygon_id`.
+    - `polygon_cb.bas`: Sets a user field to the current year and manages data flags.
-    * `prv_node_cb.bas`: VBScript callback for PRV node import.
-      - **OnBeginRecordNode**: Skips the import of PRV nodes with a `d_operatio` of "Abandoned" or "Proposed".
+    - `prv_node_cb.bas`: Skips the import of abandoned or proposed PRV nodes.
+It also converts diameters to numeric millimeter values and sets user-defined fields.
-      - **OnEndRecordNode**: Sets the `user_text_10` field to "PLUG" and converts the diameter to a numeric value in millimeters, storing it in the `user_text_9` field.
-      - **DiameterToNum**: A helper function that converts diameter strings (e.g., "100mm", "4in", "4 1/2in") to numeric millimeter values.
-      - **InchToMM**: A helper function that converts inch values (including fractions) to millimeters.
-    * `reservoir_cb.bas`: VBScript callback for reservoir import.
-      - **OnBeginRecordReservoir**: Skips the import of reservoirs based on a number of criteria, including if they are not of type "TWS", or if their status is "Abandoned", "Proposed", "Removed", "DECOMISSIONED", "REDUNDANT", "SOLD", or "MOTHBALLED".
+    - `reservoir_cb.bas`: Skips the import of reservoirs that are not of type 'TWS' or have an inactive status (e.g., abandoned, proposed, sold).
+It also cleans up data flags on import.
-      - **OnEndRecordReservoir**: Clears the flags for the `node_id`, `x`, and `y` fields.
-    * `twp_node_cb.bas`: VBScript callback for TWP node import.
-      - **OnBeginRecordNode**: Skips the import of TWP nodes based on a number of criteria, including if they are not of type "TWP", or if their status is "Abandoned", "Proposed", "Removed", "DECOMISSIONED", "REDUNDANT", "SOLD", or "MOTHBALLED".
+    - `twp_node_cb.bas`: Skips the import of TWP nodes that are not of type 'TWP' or have an inactive status (e.g., abandoned, proposed, sold).
-      - **OnEndRecordReservoir**: This sub is empty and currently performs no action.
-    * `valve_node_cb.bas`: VBScript callback for valve node import.
-      - **OnBeginRecordNode**: Skips the import of valve nodes with a `d_operatio` of "Abandoned" or "Proposed".
-      - **OnEndRecordNode**: Converts the diameter to a numeric value in millimeters and sets the valve type based on the `d_type` and `d_mechanis` fields.
+    - `valve_node_cb.bas`: Skips the import of abandoned or proposed valve nodes.
+It also converts diameters to numeric millimeter values (handling inches) and sets the valve type based on source data fields.
-      - **DiameterToNum**: A helper function that converts diameter strings (e.g., "100mm", "4in", "4 1/2in") to numeric millimeter values.
-      - **InchToMM**: A helper function that converts inch values (including fractions) to millimeters.
-    * `wtw_cb.bas`: VBScript callback for WTW import.
-      - **OnBeginRecordFixedHead**: Skips the import of WTW nodes based on a number of criteria, including if they are not of type "WTW", or if their status is "Abandoned", "Proposed", "Removed", "DECOMISSIONED", "REDUNDANT", "SOLD", or "MOTHBALLED".
+    - `wtw_cb.bas`: Skips the import of WTW nodes that are not of type 'WTW' or have an inactive status (e.g., abandoned, proposed, sold).
-      - **OnEndRecordFixedHead**: This sub is empty and currently performs no action.